Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking

 \textbf{A concrete measure of alignment.} No measure of alignment can cover all of the factors worthy of consideration; prior work has variously emphasized accuracy, calibration, robustness, fairness, bias, toxicity, and efficiency, among other factors~\citep{liang2023holisticevaluationlanguagemodels}.
 We choose to focus on a representative subset of tasks, namely, the widely disseminated Helpful, Honest and Harmless (HHH) principles~\citep{HHH}.
 These principles, popularized by the AI startup Anthropic, have the virtues of being widely recognized and largely uncontroversial, and therefore make a suitable starting point.
 Concretely, we propose that if model A is better on objective measurements of all three factors with respect to model B, then model A is better aligned than model B. As objective measurements of HHH principles remain aspirational for the time being, we propose the following conceptual mapping;

 Model A is more honest than model B IFF it exhibits statistically superior performance on measures of \textbf{world knowledge}.
-Although there is more to honesty than world knowledge, it is not possible for a model to intentionally tell the truth if it does not know what the truth is.
+Although there is more to honesty than world knowledge, it is not possible for a model to tell the truth if it does not know what the truth is.
 Model A is more helpful than model B IFF it exhibits statistically superior performance on measures of \textbf{instruction following}, because a model that correctly understands instructions is always at least as helpful as a model which fails to understand them, all else equal.
 Model A is more harmless than model B IFF it exhibits statistically superior performance on measures of \textbf{safety}, such as red-teaming or refusal benchmarks.